Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 67%, and the description adds overall context but does not elaborate on individual parameters beyond what the schema provides.
-The description explains the purpose of the calculation but not the optional parameters like wealth, married, children.
+Schema description coverage is 67% (4 of 6 parameters have descriptions).
+The tool description adds overall context (household-level, components) but does not elaborate on individual parameters beyond what the schema already provides.
+It does not compensate for the missing descriptions for 'married' and 'children'.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.